-Authority to manage the investment program is derived from California Government Code ("CGC') Sections 5922 and 53600, et seq.
-Management responsibility for the investment program is hereby delegated to the Director of Finance, who shall establish written procedures for the operation of the investment program consistent with this investment policy.
-Procedures should include references to: safekeeping, PSA repurchase agreements, wire transfer agreements, collateral/depository agreements and banking services contracts, as appropriate.
-No person may engage in an investment transaction except as provided under the terms of this policy and the procedures established by the Director of Finance.
-The Director of Finance shall be responsible for all transactions undertaken and shall establish a system of controls to regulate the activities of subordinate officials.
-The Director of Finance is a trustee and a fiduciary subject to the prudent investor standard.
+Authority to manage the investment program is derived from California Government Code ("GOV') §§ 53600, et seq.
+Management responsibility for the investment program is hereby delegated to the Director of Administrative Services (in consultation with the District Treasurer), who shall establish written procedures for the operation of the investment program consistent with this investment policy.
+Procedures should include references to: safekeeping, , wire transfer agreements, collateral/depository agreements and banking services contracts, as appropriate.
+No person may engage in an investment transaction except as provided under the terms of this policy and the procedures established by the Director of Administrative Services.
+The Director of Administrative Services shall be responsible for all transactions undertaken and shall establish a system of controls to regulate the activities of subordinate staff.
+The Director of Administrative Services is a trustee and a fiduciary subject to the prudent investor standard.
 (Cal.
 Gov. Code, § 53600.3)

 ETHICS AND CONFLICTS OF INTEREST

-Officers and employees involved in the investment process shall refrain from personal business activity that could conflict with the proper execution of the investment policy, or which could impair their ability to make impartial investment decisions.
+Harbor Commissioners and employees involved in the investment process shall refrain from personal business activity that could conflict with the proper execution of the investment policy, or which could impair their ability to make impartial investment decisions.

-AUTHORIZED FINANCIAL INSTITUTIONS AND DEALERS
+AUTHORIZED FINANCIAL INSTITUTIONS AND BROKERS/DEALERS

-The Director of Finance will maintain a list of financial institutions, selected on the basis of credit worthiness, financial strength, experience and minimal capitalization, that are authorized to provide investment services.
-In addition, a list will also be maintained of approved security broker/dealers who are authorized to provide investment and financial advisory services in the State of California in accordance with GCG § 53601.5.
-No public deposit shall be made except in a qualified public depository as established by state laws
+The Director of Administrative Services will maintain a list of financial institutions, selected on the basis of credit worthiness, financial strength, experience and minimal capitalization, and that are authorized to provide investment services.

+Banks, savings associations, federal associations, or federally insured industrial loan companies shall have received an overall rating of not less than “satisfactory” in its most recent evaluation by the appropriate federal financial supervisory agency of its record of meeting the credit needs of California’s communities, including low- and moderate-income neighborhoods, pursuant to §2906 of Title 12 of the United States Code.

-For brokers/dealers of government securities and other investments, the Director of Finance shall select only broker/dealers who are licensed and in good standing with the California Department of Securities, the Securities and Exchange Commission, the National Association of Securities Dealers or other applicable self-regulatory organizations.
+California Government Code §§53601.5 and 53601.6 shall apply to all investments that are acquired.
+In addition, a list will be maintained of approved security broker/dealers who are authorized to provide investment and financial advisory services in the State of California in accordance with Government Code § 53601.5.
+For brokers/dealers of government securities and other investments, the Director of Administrative Services shall select only broker/dealers who are licensed and in good standing with the California Department of Securities, the Securities and Exchange Commission, the National Association of Securities Dealers or other applicable self-regulatory organizations.